-Heart failure drug less effective in real worldNovember 27th, 2012 in Cardiology
+Heart failure drug less effective in real worldNovember 27, 2012 in Medicine & Health / Cardiology

 A large study addressing the effectiveness and safety of aldosterone antagonist therapy for older heart failure patients has found notable differences between the drug's results in clinical trial vs. what occurs in actual practice, according to researchers at Duke Medicine.